 Moreover, this Mediterranean island isn’t just a perfect vacation spot.
 Cyprus is also convenient for individuals who aspire to do international business.
 As a member of the European Union (EU), Cyprus connects its residents from around the world.
 This island is home to strategic economic opportunities while maintaining low costs of living.

-The country is getting international attention by online entrepreneurs considering Cyprus company set-up with its welcoming business environment, easy company registration requirements, and incentivizing tax system.
+The country is getting international attention from online entrepreneurs considering Cyprus company set-up with its welcoming business environment, easy company registration requirements, and incentivizing tax system.
 In fact, you can start a Cyprus Ltd in just a few weeks.
 Besides, it comes with the additional bonus of being a fully-licensed EU-business.

 Cyprus company registration may be easy, but what about getting Cyprus residency for digital nomads and online entrepreneurs?